 If you are a female, you cannot be pregnant or breast-feeding.
 Because we know that one of the study drugs (ribavirin) can hurt the developing fetus, it is very important that women avoid getting pregnant during the study and for about six months afterward.
-During that time, women will need to have monthly urine pregnancy tests for 180 days (approximately 6 months).
+During that time, women will need to visit the study clinic and have monthly urine pregnancy tests for 180 days (approximately 6 months).